Clinical UM Guideline

 |Subject:||Naltrexone (Vivitrol®) Injections for the Treatment of Alcohol and Opioid Dependence|

-Naltrexone is an opioid antagonist that binds to the opioid receptors, blocking the euphoric effects of exogenous opioids in those who are opioid dependent.
-This document addresses the extended-release injectable (intramuscular), long-acting form of naltrexone (Vivitrol, Alkermes, Inc., Cambridge, MA).
+This document addresses extended-release, injectable naltrexone (Vivitrol, Alkermes, Inc., Cambridge, MA).
+Naltrexone is an opioid antagonist that binds to opioid receptors, blocking the euphoric effects of exogenous opioids in those who are opioid or alcohol dependent.

 Not Medically Necessary:

-Injectable naltrexone (Vivitrol) is considered not medically necessary for the treatment of alcohol dependence or opioid dependence when the criteria above are not met.
+Injectable naltrexone (Vivitrol) is considered not medically necessary for the treatment of alcohol dependence or opioid dependence when the criteria above are not met and for all other indications.

 The following codes for treatments and procedures applicable to this document are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.